 in Architecture.

-Paul Goldberger (Foreword), is a Contributing Editor at Vanity Fair and previously held posts at The New Yorker and The New York Times, where he was awarded a Pulizter Prize.
+Paul Goldberger (Foreword), is a Contributing Editor at Vanity Fair and previously held posts at The New Yorker and The New York Times, where he was awarded a Pulitzer Prize.

 Orcas Island Public Library, 2022, Enduring Quality of Stone